fiorite/framework/readme.md

 # Fiorite Concept
-It is TypeScript powered server framework which includes sugar from other big things: asp.net core, spring, express etc.
+It is TypeScript powered server framework done on callbacks which includes sugar from other big things: asp.net core, spring, express etc.

 Currently, work in progress, maybe release will happen.

-## Getting started
+## Getting started (need an update)

 You decide the style of your app.
 It could be simple as: